- Awards + Funding

 You are required to inform yourself of the policies, rules and regulations, and ordinances (including bylaws and codes) and to any amendments thereto applicable at the University.
 These regulations may change during the course of your program and it is your responsibility to review and follow the current applicable policies.

 It is your responsibility to be aware of program requirements stated in the Calendar.
-Should the academic program requirements change during your degree, please contact your graduate program chair as you may select to use the program requirements which are most beneficial to you.
+Should the academic program requirements change during your credential, please contact your graduate program chair as you may select to use the program requirements which are most beneficial to you.

 You must also adhere to any additional handbooks or guidelines provided by your program.